prasannahere/prasannahere/README.md

 - 👋 Hi, I'm Prasanna, a passionate Deep Learning enthusiast.
 - 👀 My expertise revolves around the world of Deep Learning.
 - 🧑🏻‍💻 I'm currently working as an AI Engineer at NTT DATA.
-- 🌱 My skillset spans across the domains Machine Learning, Big data analystics and Data Science.
+- 🌱 My skillset spans across the domains Machine Learning, Big data analytics and Data Science.
 - 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/prasannahere/ .

 <!---